andykoswara/adme_tox/README.md

   - cddd_main.py
   - rdkit_ecfp_main.py

-The **main** folder *./adme_tox/* is where all both the main execution and utility files are.
-The main files are categorized according to a method of encoding (i.e. rdkit+ecfp or cddd).
-They share a lot of the same lines of code and are redundant but for clarity.
+The **main** folder *./adme_tox/* is where both the main execution and utility files are.
+The main files are categorized according to a method of encoding, i.e. rdkit+ecfp or cddd.
+They share numerous identical lines of code, which while redundant, are meant for clarity.
 The folders within the main folder are **results** folders each corresponding to a choice of molecular encoding.
 In each results folder, there are **label** folders each corresponding to an ADME-Tox indication of interest.
 For instance, in *./adme_tox/rdkit_ecfp-enc/*, we have *./VeryToxic/*, *./NonToxic/*, *./MC/*, and *./DILI/* folders.
 The same applies to *./adme_tox/cddd-enc/*.
 In every label folder is the output of the main files.
-All the training and test sets are the **dataset** folder - *./adme_tox_dataset/* - which is again categorized according to the particular label of interest.
-The input is stored in .csv format.
+All the training and test sets are in the **dataset** folder - *./adme_tox_dataset/* - which is again categorized according to the particular label of interest.
+The input is stored in a .csv format.
 They are a list of molecular SMILE string associated with a binary classification of a yes (1) or a no (0).
 For e.g. within *./adme_tox_dataset/VeryToxic/VeryToxic_train.csv*, a 1 is a very toxic molecule while a 0 is not.
 This logic applies to all other training and test sets.

 ## Main Files

-The main files, *cddd_main.py* and *rdkit_ecfp_main.py*, optimize the hyperparameters of a random forest algorithm using a particular training set associated with an ADME-Tox label. cddd_main.py does so using machine-driven autoencoding while rdkit_ecfp_main.py with human-driven molecular descriptors.
+The main files, *cddd_main.py* and *rdkit_ecfp_main.py*, optimize the hyperparameters of a random forest algorithm using a particular training set associated with an ADME-Tox label. cddd_main.py does so using machine-driven autoencoding while rdkit_ecfp_main.py using human-driven molecular descriptors.
 Each file differs in that it contains different functions for the molecular encoding, but share the same workflow as shown in the image above.

 We first import all the necessary libraries and pre-defined functions from *adme_utils.py*.
 This script is in fact the bulk of the code and defines the libraries and functions shared by the two main files.
 There are a lot of details here so please look into the script for more info.